 Since its release in 2009, League of Legends set the standard for multiplayer online battle arena games, paving way for countless similar games to appear later on.
 League of Legends was inspired by a mod from Warcraft III in which players would initially group up to destroy enemy Ancients.
-After garnering rapid attention and a growing player base since it was released eight years ago, League of Legends currently has over 100 million players.
+After garnering rapid attention and a growing player base since it was released eight years ago, League of Legend’s player count has reached over 100 million players.
 By 2012, it was the most played game on PCs and continuously rose to gather more players from around the globe.

 League of Legends took inspiration from the original Warcraft mod Defense of the Ancients, resulting in the creation of a whole new MOBA with a more competitive and detailed structure.
 As with any MOBA, every player controls a “Champ” or “Hero”, which are featured characters with unique abilities, who then team up with four other players in 5v5 combat.
 Each character starts off fairly weak and grows stronger as they earn upgrades through battles or secondary objectives.